BabelFx/AS3-Flex-Library/README.md

 - Within AIR deployments or Web-only solutions.
 - Within modules or applications.

-Please review the WIKI docs and blogs at http://www.gridlinked.info for details and tutorials.
 This GIT repository contains the both:

-1. the source code for the l10nInjection.swc flex library, and
+1. the source code for the BabelFX.swc flex library, and
 2. the FlashBuilder 4 Flex library project settings

+Please review the [tutorials and blogs](http://www.gridlinked.info) and [code samples](http://github.com/ThomasBurleson/l10nInjection_Samples/wiki).

 ### Library Build Tips